 Additional Option for RED Penalty Areas Only:

 - Lateral Relief: Red penalty areas give you one extra, very helpful choice.
 For a 1-shot penalty, you get a two club-length relief area.
-First, determine where the ball last crossed the red line.
-From that spot, you can measure two club-lengths out (no nearer the hole) and drop your ball within that semi-circle.
-This is typically the easiest and most-used option.
+Determine where the ball last crossed the red line, then measure two club-lengths out (no nearer the hole) and drop your ball within that semi-circle.

 Declaring a Ball "Unplayable" (Rule 19)

-Sometimes your ball isn't Out of Bounds or in a Penalty Area, but it’s still in a hopeless spot.
-Imagine it’s slammed up against a tree root, buried in a thorny bush, or sitting in a deep footprint in a bunker.
+Sometimes your ball isn't Out of Bounds or in a Penalty Area, but it’s still in a bad spot, like up against a tree root or buried in a bush.
 In these cases, you have the right to declare your own ball unplayable.
-This is your call, and it can be a smart, strategic move to prevent a huge number.
+This can be a smart, strategic move to prevent a huge number.

-- Stroke-and-Distance Relief: Just like with a penalty area or lost ball, you add one stroke and go back to where you played your previous shot from.
-It's often the safest play.
+- Stroke-and-Distance Relief: Like with a penalty area or lost ball, you add one stroke and go back to where you played your previous shot from.

-- Back-on-the-Line Relief: Similar to penalty area relief, but your reference point is the ball's current location.
+- Back-on-the-Line Relief: Use the ball's current location as the reference point.
 Keep the spot of the ball between you and the hole, and drop on that line as far back as you want.

 - Lateral Relief: You can drop the ball within two club-lengths of its current spot, no nearer to the hole.
-This is the same as the red penalty area option and is fantastic for getting out of trouble near a tree or bush.
+This is the same as the red penalty area option.

 Note for Bunkers: If your ball is unplayable in a bunker, you must use one of these three options.
-However, for options #2 and #3, you must drop the ball inside the bunker.
-There is a fourth U-turn for a two-stroke penalty, which will allow you to drop outside.
-For our one-stroke discussion, remember you have a choice, but inside the bunker, you stay if possible.
+For options #2 and #3, you must drop the ball inside the bunker.

 Lost Ball or Ball Out of Bounds (Rule 18.2)